Raising Left-Handed Child in Right-Handed World

 As your baby starts growing up into a little toddler, various aspects of its personality will begin to emerge.
-He might be a quiet child that is comfortable with you or plays alone by himself, or he might be gregarious and tend to happily go to anyone who beckons him with a smiling face.
-Another aspect that makes itself known is the dominant hand.
+He might be a quiet child who is comfortable with you or plays alone by himself, or he might be gregarious and tend to happily go to anyone who beckons him with a smiling face.
+Another aspect that makes itself known as the child grows is the dominant hand.
 And if your child is a lefty, a barrage of questions might appear in your head, especially if you are right-handed.
-This could be from wondering how to teach a left-handed child to write letters, right down to motor skills in various aspects of life.
+If you are one of the parents wondering how to teach a left-handed child to write letters or handle objects, you will find this article quite helpful.

 Most toddlers begin to use their hands properly only when they are about 7-9 months old.
-This is also when they properly understand the presence of their limbs, the existence of two hands, and usually tend to use both of them as and when needed.
-This can still make it difficult to determine whether your child is a lefty, which can only clarify itself by the time he is at least 2 years old.
-This is enough time for a child to realize which hand he likes to use more often and reveal whether he is a lefty or not.
+They also properly understand the presence of their limbs, the existence of two hands, and usually tend to use both of them as and when needed.
+But it will still be difficult to determine whether your child is left-handed or not as he is yet to realise which hand he likes to use more often.
+However, by the time the child turns two years old, he would reveal whether he is a lefty or not.

 The development of left-hand turning out to be the dominant one is the result of the biology of the parents, the growth of the baby during pregnancy, as well as certain pre-existing characteristics.